brucetoo/ImageBrowse/README.md

 see this gist https://gist.github.com/brucetoo/f7c9bcabe2ce51610ccf

 #TODO
- add Loading State into viewPager
+ 1.add Loading State into viewPager
+ 2.maybe make this lib as a ***helper like ActivityTransitionEnterHelper

 #THANKS
 PhotoView from https://github.com/bm-x/PhotoView